Mausy5043/pigbmp183/README.md

 **Python class for Raspberry Pi for Bosch BMP183 pressure and temperature sensor with SPI interface using pigpio (no `sudo` required)**

 ## Description
-This repository provides a Python class that can be used to read the temperature and pressure sensors of a BMP183 using the SPI interface.
+This repository provides a Python class that can be used to read the temperature and pressure sensors of a BMP183 [(as sold by Adafruit)](https://www.adafruit.com/product/1900) using the SPI interface.
 The repository leans on [pigpio](https://github.com/joan2937/pigpio), which must be installed and the `pigpiod` daemon must be running (obviously).
 This way the Python script can be executed by any user **without** the use of `sudo`.

 ## Requirements
 - Raspberry Pi